ByunTaeyeon02/IndividualCS161/docs/app_users/README.md

 		- Hint: show the correct answer to a selected tile
 			- Press the button first and then click on a tile to see the correct answer
 		- Done: check if the user's answer is right
-  			- If there are still gray tiles: prompt a message that the puzzle is not completed
+  			- If there are still gray tiles: prompt a message that the puzzle is not completed and ask if they want to turn all gray tiles to white ones
      			- If the answer is wrong: prompt number of wrong tile(s)
         		- If the answer is correct: ask the user if they want to start a new game
 - ### __Navigating Using Navbar (Left to Right)__ ###